cheonjaeung/buildconfig-gradle-plugin/README.md

 ## License

-Copyright 2022 Jaewoong Cheon.
-All rights reserved.

-Licensed under the Apache License, Version 2.0
+This project is licensed under the Apache License, Version 2.0.
 See [license file](./LICENSE.txt) for more detail.